commcoders/pandemic-tracker-backend/README.md

 ## Techonologies Planned
- -  Graddle
+ -  Graddle(Need for building)
- -  Java 8
+ -  Java 8(Need for build)
-- SPRING BOOT
+- SPRING BOOT(it will be automatically downloaded)
- - HIBERNATE
+ - HIBERNATE(it will be automatically downloaded)
- -MYSQL
+ -MYSQL-to be installed and provide details as mentioned above

 ## Design